Robert N. McGarvey

 Robert Neill McGarvey (August 14, 1888 – June 28, 1952) was a Republican member of the United States House of Representatives from Pennsylvania.

 Robert McGarvey was born in Philadelphia.
 He attended the University of Pennsylvania Business College.
 He was engaged as a telegrapher and as manager of a news bureau.
 He became an investment broker in 1922.

 He was elected to Congress as a Republican in 1946 to the 80th United States Congress, defeating incumbent Democratic Congressman William T. Granahan.
+He was one of six Republicans to capture Democratic House seats in Philadelphia.
+Four of the Republicans, like McGarvey, were new to the House.
 As a congressman he was part of the Federal Commission that helped to designate Independence Hall as a National Historical Park.
-He was an unsuccessful candidate for reelection in 1948 in a re-match against Granahan.
+Like four of the 1946 victors, he was an unsuccessful candidate for reelection in 1948 in a re-match against Granahan.